yoshikischmitz/yoshikischmitz.github.io/_posts/2014-4-06-command-line-task-tracker-in-go.markdown

 }
 {% endhighlight %}

+Our work is now complete, we can now add, list, and complete tasks using our command-line task tracker!

-As you can see the loop for reading each line is identical to that in ListTasks() up until `if !t.Complete {`.
-In the Extras section I will cover how to move this into its own function and use closures to even further reduce code duplication.
+As you can see, the loop for reading each line in CompleteTask() is identical to that in ListTasks() up until `if !t.Complete {`.
+In another post I will cover how to move this into its own function and use closures to even further reduce code duplication.
+Also, you may have noticed that unlike the original demo at the top, we don't have the month/date the task was added to the list yet either!
+This will be covered in the next post as well(which I promise will be much shorter!)

-Our work is now complete, we can now add, list, and complete tasks using our command-line todo program!
+See you again!